zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 The CLI, or command line interface, is the interaction between a user and their computer or a program via the command line.
-You've already become comfortable interacting with the command line to navigate files and connect with Github and test your programs.
+You've already become comfortable interacting with the command line to navigate files and connect with GitHub and test your programs.
 In a command line application, the user will respond to a prompt that your program will output to the terminal.
 The user's response, or input, will be received by the application and the application will then carry out the programmed response based on that input.

-In fact, you've already played around with a command line app in one of the previous lessons––Looping: Break and Gets.
-When you executed the `annoying_program` file, the `puts` method output some text to the terminal and the `gets` method collected and saved the user's input to the terminal.
-We'll be using the same techniques to build our simple blackjack game.

 ### How Does `puts` Output Text to the Terminal?

-Here's a brief recap from an earlier lesson––Puts, Print, and Return (from the Methods and Variables unit).

-How do the puts and print methods actually output text to your console?
-They use the $stdout global variable provided to us by Ruby.
+How do the `puts` and `print` methods actually output text to your console?
+They use the `$stdout` global variable provided to us by Ruby.
 You don't need to worry about global variables right now.
 For the purposes of understanding how puts and print work, we just need to understand the following:

-> Your computer has a stdout file that communicates with your operating system.
+> Your computer has a `stdout` file that communicates with your operating system.
-> So, puts and print actually send output to the $stdout variable.
-The $stdout
+> So, `puts` and `print` actually send output to the `$stdout` variable.
+The `$stdout`
-> variable sends that information to the stdout file on your computer which in
+> variable sends that information to the `stdout` file on your computer which in
 > turn communicates with your operating system which in turn outputs that
 > information to the console.

-You can absolutely employ puts and print without understanding everything that was just described.
-But now you have a basic sense of what is happening under the hood of these methods.
+You can absolutely employ `puts` and `print` without understanding everything that was just described.
+But now, you have a basic sense of what is happening under the hood of these methods.

 ### Running Our Command Line App

-We already know that we can run, or execute the code in, a Ruby file from the command line by typing `ruby <file name>`.
+We already know that we can run, or execute the code in a Ruby file from the command line by typing `ruby <file name>`.
 In a command line app, it is conventional to create a special file that has one responsibility: executing the code that constitutes our program.
 You can think about this in terms of the